Michal92grzyb/CinemaManager/README.md

 # CinemaManager
-Mi first project, a console program, where you can manage your cinema.
+My first project, a console program, where you can manage your cinema.